QuickBlox/QMChatViewController-ios/README.md

 	}
 ````

-If you are not happy with default time header view, you can overload this method and have your own one:
+If you are not happy with default time header view, you can override this method and have your own one:

 ````objective-c
 	- (UICollectionReusableView *)collectionView:(QMChatCollectionView *)collectionView